Bioconductor/BBS/Doc/Prepare-Windows-Server-2022-HOWTO.md

 started with `R\bin\R --arch i386`).

-### 4.2 Install libxml2 and google protocol buffer
+### 4.2 Install libxml2

-OCT 2021: THIS IS NO LONGER NEEDED!
-It seems that recent versions of Bioconductor packages RProtoBufLib and flowWorkspace can be compiled without this.

-This is needed in order to compile the RProtoBufLib and flowWorkspace packages.
+This is needed in order to compile the NetPathMiner package.

-Download libxml2 (`libxml2.zip`) and Google protocol buffer (`protobuf-3.13.0.zip`) binaries for Windows from:
+Download libxml2 (`libxml2.zip`) the binary for Windows from

   https://rglab.github.io/binaries/